livio/RichErrorModule/README.md

 }
 ```

-and then used to create a Remie error instance again.
+The same object can then used to create a Remie error instance again.

 ```javascript
 let myRemieError = remie.create(error);